m-brando/ha-deye-okte-spot/README.md

                                                     this prevent discharging
                                                     of battery

-otherwise (price ≥ 0 — overnight, post-sunset, or no more negs today)
+otherwise (price ≥ 0, overnight, post-sunset, or no more negs today)
            →  mode = "positive_self_consume"
               work_mode      = "Zero Export To CT"  battery cannot export energy_pattern = "Load First"
-              export_surplus = ON                   Solar Sell — only PV
+              export_surplus = ON                   Solar Sell, so only PV surplus exports
-                                                    surplus exports
               smart_load     = ON
               time_of_use    = Enabled